 Adapt Your Cyber Security Defenses

-Cyber security has become a critical part of the modern business environment and is a common discussion topic in planning meetings and boardrooms throughout the globe.
+Cyber security has become a critical part of the modern business environment.
+It is a common discussion topic in planning meetings and boardrooms throughout the globe.
 As cyber security threats evolve, businesses must also adapt their defenses to protect against these threats.

-To defend against these threats and ensuring your business continues to function, proper IT planning and a solid security plan must be part of a modern business plan.
-Identifying cyber threats before they are realized is not always an easy thing to do, but is necessary to develop proper response and defense tactics.
+To defend against these threats and ensure your business continues to function, proper IT planning and a solid security plan must be part of a modern business plan.
+Identifying cyber threats before they are realized is not always an easy thing to do.
+However, if you develop a proper response and defense tactics for your business, you can counteract them quickly and effectively.

-Ransomware attacks rose dramatically in 2016 and continue to be prominent in 2017.
-The attacks on larger organizations are typically the ones that make the news headlines, however small and medium businesses make up the largest percentage of attack victims.
+Ransomware attacks rose dramatically in 2016 and continue to be prominent even today.
+The attacks on larger organizations are typically the ones that make the news headlines.
+However small and medium businesses make up the largest percentage of attack victims.

 Cloud Attacks and Malware

-With the use of cloud computing services and software on the rise, we believe we will see an increase in attacks on cloud providers in 2017.
+We will continue to see an increase in attacks on cloud providers because of the use of popular cloud computing services and software.
 These attacks will likely come in the form of:

 - DDoS (distributed denial of service) attacks